Numerical analysis of a stabilized scheme for an optimal control problem governed by a parabolic convection--diffusion equation: Introduction

 \subsection{Contributions and outline of the paper}

-In this paper, our aim is to analyze a fully-discrete scheme for the approximation of the optimal control problem governed by a parabolic convection--diffusion equation \eqref{control_problem}--\eqref{conv_diff}, by enforcing it to satisfy the discrete maximum principle.
-We follow the optimize--then--discretize--approach, where for the state and the co-state variables, we consider the piecewise finite element method alongside with the algebraic flux correction method for their stabilization in space and for the temporal discretization, we use the backward Euler method for the state variable and the explicit Euler method for the co-state variable.
+In this paper, our aim is to analyze a fully--discrete scheme for the approximation of the optimal control problem governed by a parabolic convection--diffusion equation \eqref{control_problem}--\eqref{conv_diff}, by enforcing it to satisfy the discrete maximum principle.
+We follow the optimize--then--discretize approach, where for the state and the co-state variables, we consider the piecewise finite element method alongside with the algebraic flux correction method for their stabilization in space and for the temporal discretization, we use the backward Euler method.
 For the control discretization, we use the variational discretization proposed in \cite{hinze2005}, where the control variable is not directly discretized by finite element method, rather than, it is a projection of a finite element function that belongs to $\Uad.$

-The resulting stabilized fully--discrete scheme with the AFC method is nonlinear, thus, we employ a fixed point argument to prove, under a mild condition between the time step and the mesh step $k,\,h,$ respectively, e.g., for $k = \mathcal{O}(h^{1+\epsilon}),\,0<\epsilon<1,$ its existence and uniqueness.
+The resulting stabilized fully--discrete scheme with the AFC method is nonlinear, thus, we employ a fixed point argument to prove, under a mild condition between the time step and the mesh step $k,\,h,$ respectively, e.g., for $k = \mathcal{O}(h),$ its existence and uniqueness.